Logius-standaarden/NL-GOV-profile-for-CloudEvents/Context Attributes.md

 Constraints:
 - MUST be [Reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation)
-- MAY be specified by adding as a suffix (for example: nl.brp.verhuizing.binnengemeentelijk)
+- MAY be further specified by adding a suffix (for example: nl.brp.verhuizing.binnengemeentelijk)
-- Producers MUST facilitate consumers to request the exact meaning.
+- Producers MUST facilitate consumers to request additional information on the type and adequatly explain the exact meaning.
 - SHOULD stay the same when a CloudEvent's data changes in a backwardly-compatible way.
 - SHOULD change when a CloudEvent's data changes in a backwardly-incompatible way.
 - The producer SHOULD produce both the old event and the new event for some time (potentially forever) in order to avoid disrupting consumers.
 - The producer decides if versioning is used.
-- If versioning is used [semantic versioning](https://semver.org/) SHOULD be used; a prefix of 'v' SHOULD be used to indicate it is a version number (e.g. 'v1.2.3')
+- If versioning is used, the type attribute MUST only include a single version numebr, prefixed by the letter `v`
 - In descending order of preference one SHOULD use the name of a:
   - data source (for example: 'nl.brp.persoon-verhuisd)
   - domain (for example: nl.natuurlijke-personen.persoon-verhuisd); for domain designation plural MUST be used.
   - law or rule (for example: nl.amsterdam.erfpacht.overdracht)
-- Names of organizations SHOULD NOT be used (because they are not durable).
+- Names of organizations SHOULD NOT be used (because they are not time invariant).
 Examples:
   - nl.vng.zgw.zaken.status.create or nl.overheid.zaken.zaakstatus-gewijzigd (context is relevant when defining type)
   - nl.brp.huwelijk-voltrokken or nl.brp.persoon-gehuwd (be specific because exact meaning can differ)
   - nl.vng.zgw.zaak-toegevoegd-aan-document or nl.vng.zgw.document-toegevoegd-aan-zaak (perspective is relevant)
   - nl.brp.huwelijk-voltrokken.v0.1.0 (for initial development, anything may change)
 </aside>